flintrocks/flint/docs/language_guide.md

 ## Functions

-Functions are self-contained blocks of code that perform a specific task, which is called using its identifier.
+Functions are self-contained blocks of code that perform a specific task, which are called using their identifier.
 They are defined with the keyword `func` followed by the identifier and the set of parameters and optional return type:

 To declare a function with the name `<name>` returning a value of type `<type>`, taking the list of [parameters `<parameters>`](#function-parameters), optionally with [modifiers `<modifiers>`](#function-modifiers) and [attributes `<attributes>`](#function-attributes):